SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 When declaring **parameters**, they can be of **any** type (integer, string etc.) and each parameter has to have a meaningful name.
 It’s important to notice that when the function is called, the **arguments** must be put in the **exact same order** as the parameters, declared in the definition of the function.

-Let’s look at another example of function definition which has a few parameters, each of different type:
+Let’s look at another example of function definition which has a few parameters, each of a different type:

 ![](/assets/chapter-10-images/05.Function-parameters-03.png)